wiaio/slate/source/index.md

 }
 ```

-This endpoint retrieves the current device.
+This endpoint deletes a device.
 Requires a User token.

 ### HTTP Request